Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 -   `/gametest create <testName: string> [width: int] [height: int] [depth: int]` - Creates a blank GameTest area with the specified dimensions.
 -   `/reload` - Reloads all function and script files from all behavior packs.
 (1.19+)

 (1.19.40+) Vanilla GameTests are removed from the Minecraft game files, so you cannot run any gametests without adding your own custom behavior pack.
-They tried to hide over [**here**](https://github.com/microsoft/minecraft-gametests/tree/main/behavior_packs/vanilla_gametest)...
+You can find them in the [**official repo**](https://github.com/microsoft/minecraft-gametests/tree/main/behavior_packs/vanilla_gametest).

 # Get started with GameTest

 To get started, you'll want to begin with your own behavior pack and decent knowledge of scripting and API.
-If you're getting started check out [this article](/scripting/starting-scripts)
+If you're getting started check out [this article](/scripting/starting-scripts).

-To use the GameTest Framework, `@minecraft/server-gametest` module is required.
+To use the GameTest Framework, the `@minecraft/server-gametest` module is required.
 The GameTest API module also requires the `@minecraft/server` module, so in your dependency in your manifest.json requires the following:

 <CodeHeader>BP/manifest.json/</CodeHeader>